 This bill establishes a new section, 311.104, in the Florida Statutes, which authorizes the governing bodies of certain seaports to apply to the Fish and Wildlife Conservation Commission for the prohibition of anchoring or mooring within specified boundaries for various purposes, including port security and the safety of residents and visitors.
 The governing body must hold at least two public hearings to gather public input before submitting an application.
-The Commission is empowered to consult with relevant federal and state agencies when considering these applications and can modify the proposed boundaries of prohibited areas, providing reasons for any changes.
-Additionally, the Commission must act on applications within 90 days and review the boundaries of approved prohibitions annually.
+The commission is empowered to consult with relevant federal and state agencies when considering these applications and can modify the proposed boundaries of prohibited areas, providing reasons for any changes.
+The commission must act on applications within 90 days and notify the seaport if an application is incomplete.

 S 594 c2: 327.4109